 Iced coffee is simply coffee that is prepared with hot or room temperature water, chilled and then poured over ice.
 If you like, you can add flavor or a sweetener to your iced coffee.

-To sweeten, it’s best to add sugar before pouring coffee over the ice.
+To sweeten your iced coffee, it’s best to add sugar before pouring coffee over the ice.
 This way, the sugar has ample time to melt.
-For an added flavor, some people also add a small amount of milk.
-However, iced coffee will always have a higher coffee to milk content.
+For added flavor, some people also add a small amount of milk into their iced coffee.
+However, iced coffee will always have a higher coffee to milk ratio.

-Iced latte can be defined simply as a mixture of ice-cold milk with a rich, strong espresso.
+Iced latte can be defined simply as a mixture of ice-cold milk with a rich, strong shot of espresso.
+If you like a stronger tasting beverage then you can certainly use two shots of espresso!
 The use of espresso means it’s not a drink for an individual that is used to taking mildly-concentrated coffee.

 You’re more likely to find sweetened lattes than iced coffees.
 This is because of the milk or creamer incorporated.
 Some iced lattes- like the Vietnamese latte -are made using condensed milk.